Review of Icebreakers

 - powerful lights - most of the operations are done in winter (dark) conditions.

 Most of the newbuilt icebreakers and many of the newly refitted ones are equipped with Azimuth thrusters (aka Azipods).
 These new-generation propulsion units replace the traditional "fixed propeller-rudder" system with 360-degree horizontally-rotating pods.
-These units give the vessel a better maneuverability and an improved ice-breaking capability.
+These units give the vessel better maneuverability and an improved ice-breaking capability.
 Azipods additionally allow the icebreaker to move astern, thus opening a wider channel for the following ships in the convoy.
-On the above picture you can see another popular ice-breaker design, with 3 bow thrusters mounted inside the hull.
+On the above picture, you can see another popular ice-breaker design, with 3 bow thrusters mounted inside the hull.
 Below you see the Baltika ice-breaker ship design.

-This is an unique project, that resulted in constructing the world's first marine vessel with an asymmetric (oblique) hull.
+This is a unique project, that resulted in constructing the world's first marine vessel with an asymmetric (oblique) hull.
 This allows the ship to also move sideways (with a large angle of attack) for opening a wider channel for bigger ships.

 The first icebreakers were ice-strengthened sail ships used for polar exploration.
 Their hulls were covered outside with bands of iron, plus metal sheeting at the ship's bow (forward-most part), stern (aft-most part) and along the keel (protruding below and along the ship's central line).